nanobox-io/nanobox-guides/articles/golang/iris/from-scratch.md

 # Iris from Scratch
-Part of what makes Nanobox so useful is you don't even need Nodejs or Iris installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need Golang or Iris installed on your local machine to use them.

 ## Create a Iris project
 Create the project folder and change into it: